strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 **BOOTSTRAP_SERVERS**

-With this constant, we can define a list of host/port pairs for establishing an initial connection to the Kafka cluster.
+With this constant, we define the initial connection point to the Kafka cluster.
-For example, `localhost:9092` might be your starting point.
+You can specify a list of host/port pairs to establish this connection.
+For a generic Kafka deployment, you might start with a value like `localhost:9092`.
+However, when working with a Strimzi-managed Kafka cluster, it's important to use the bootstrap server address configured in your Strimzi deployment.

+In Strimzi, the bootstrap server address is in the format `<cluster_name>-kafka-<listener-name>-bootstrap:<port>`.
+This address allows an external Kafka producer to connect to the cluster through an advertised listener port (9092 or higher).
-In production, you can use a single load balancer, or a list of brokers.
+In production environments, you can use a single load balancer, or a list of brokers in place of a single bootstrap server.

 **TOPIC_NAME**